What Is Amazon AMS?

 Around the same time as the rebranding, Amazon Advertising also introduced a set of new bidding strategies for Sponsored Products that can cause your bid to exceed your cost-per-click bid.
 For more information on “Dynamic bids – up and down” go here.

-Types of AMS Ads: When to use which Amazon Advertising Format?
+Types of Amazon AMS Ads: When to use which Amazon Advertising Format?

 As a rule of thumb, Sponsored Products are most effective in the lower funnel (buying stage), while Sponsored Brands ads rather serve the upper funnel (brand awareness).